Breast Augmentation Revision in Columbus, OH

 Do I have to have breast revision surgery if I have capsular contracture?

 If you are satisfied with the way your breasts look and feel, you probably do not need revision surgery.
 Revision surgery can improve the shape of breasts that are distorted by capsular contracture.
 It can also relieve the physical discomfort caused by this complication.
 If you have concerns, it is a good idea to check with your plastic surgeon to be sure.
+Learn more about capsular contracture and its treatment in our related blog post.

 Can capsular contracture be treated without surgery?